upcmd/updocs-content/logs/c0113_vvvvv.md

           }
         },
         {
-          "name": "return",
-          "desc": "it should return and merge tom to parent's vars scope\nit should report warning as jason does not exist\n", "cmd": {
+          "cmd": {
             "tom",
             "jason"
-          }
-        }
+          },
+          "name": "return",
+          "desc": "it should return and merge tom to parent's vars scope\nit should report warning as jason does not exist\n" }
       },
       Dox: <nil>,